robinboncoeur/mygitblender/README.md

 __"E:\MyRuntime\runtime\textures\VendorName\ImagesFolder\Character\"__

-Note the closing foward slash [ / ] for Linux-Mac and back-slash [ \ ] for Windows: these are important and need to be appropriate for your system as well as at the end of the path statement.
+Note the closing forward slash [ / ] for Linux-Mac and back-slash [ \ ] for Windows: these are important and need to be appropriate for your system as well as at the end of the path statement.
 Also, if you are using a plain-text editor such as Notepad or gEdit, be sure to respect the double-quotes and commas: they need to exist for every image and field name.
 If you are using a spreadsheet program to edit this .csv file, be sure to save it out as type .csv, and not as .xls or .ods.

 * Open Blender